kdroidFilter/KosherKotlin/README.md

 ```
 ## Usage

 The library was designed to be as idiomatic as possible, both in its implementation and its API surface.
 Every client-facing zero-argument function is accessible as a computed property (e.g. `calendar.alos72`).
+Hosted documentation coming soon!

 # Future
  - [ ] There are plans to port the library to `kotlinx-datetime` so that it is multi-platform friendly.
 This is a major overhaul - PRs are welcomed.